force2b/Performance-Tester-AB/README.md

 - It was primariliy built to test certain features that rely on NPSP, however that dependency can be easily removed by changing the tests that execute in the `PerformanceTestServiceController` and `PerformanceTestService` apex classes.

 ## Setup and Configuration (if CCI is used with NPSP)
+1. Modify the default `orgs/dev.json` scratch org definition to add the following to the config, which enables Platform Cache in the org:
+   - `"features": [ "PlatformCache" ],`
-1. From the NPSP repo, create a new `dev` scratch org and deploy the NPSP Unpackaged Metadata into a Scratch Org
+1. From the NPSP repo, create a new `dev` scratch org and deploy the NPSP Unpackaged Metadata into a Scratch Org.
+Note that this extends the expiration date to 14 days to allow for additional testing time.
+Adjust as needed.
-   - `cci org scratch dev perftest`
+   - `cci org scratch dev perftest --days 14`
    - `cci flow run config_qa --org perftest`
 2. Enable RD2 in the scratch org
    - `cci flow run enable_rd2 --org perftest`